-The shorter days and changes in weather may throw many of us off balance, affecting our mood and behavior.
+The shorter days and changes in weather may throw many of us off balance.
+This might affect our mood and behavior.
 In fact, ten percent of us may be diagnosed with a common problem called Seasonal Affective Disorder (S.A.D.).

 These symptoms can be severe enough that our lives will be completely disrupted.
 We may even try to avoid social situations and become a recluse this time of year.

 Traditional treatments involve mood altering drugs.
-While they may be effective, drugs can also have severe side-effects.
+However, while they may be effective, drugs can have severe side-effects.
 Instead, many people choose to use natural remedies to combat S.A.D. such as exercise, herbs and light therapy.
 Light therapy involves sitting in front of a light unit equipped with specially designed bulbs.
-These bulbs duplicate the normal light spectrum of the sun on a cloud-free spring day.
+In short, these bulbs duplicate the normal light spectrum of the sun on a cloud-free spring day.
 Since lack of sunlight is a factor in S.A.D., this therapy works quite well.